solita/solita.github.com/_posts/2023-05-xx-definite-clause-grammars.md

 general purpose programming language and implementations exist for most environments (either natively or through JavaScript).

-In this post I will focus on using Definite Clause Grammars (DCGs) for parsing and interpreting a toy Logo like language for creating programmatic graphics.
-I will not delve on the background of DCGs.
+In this post, I will focus on using Definite Clause Grammars (DCGs) for parsing and interpreting a toy Logo-like language for creating programmatic graphics.
+I will not delve into the background of DCGs.
 For more information on it, see the [Wikipedia page](https://en.wikipedia.org/wiki/Definite_clause_grammar) and watch the excellent [video](https://www.youtube.com/watch?v=CvLsVfq6cks) on Markus Triska's The Power of Prolog youtube channel.

-In this post we are using the open source [SWI-Prolog](https://www.swi-prolog.org) implementation.
+In this post we are using the open-source [SWI-Prolog](https://www.swi-prolog.org) implementation.
 See the end of the post for a link to the full code.

 ## Say the magic phrase